OmarBedawi/myMovies/README.md

 * the Tiffany ID
 * a Wikipedia link

 The user (Tiffany) has numbered every movie and attached a label on it.
-The numeration is sorted by That number is what is called Tiffany ID in the expandable area.
+That number is what is called Tiffany ID in the expandable area.

 ![Tiffany ID](https://raw.githubusercontent.com/OmarBedawi/myMovies/master/static/readMe_files/screenshots/tiff_films3.jpg?raw=true)